-The cup will be found in Earth (could be Gringotts, the Forest, a cave with giants, etc.).
-I expect travel into the depths of something and I favor Gringotts for this search, simply because we haven’t seen it in so long, and, as Brandon is fond of pointing out in The Underground Lake, we have heard about the mysteries beneath it, but never explored them.
-The U.K. cover could well support the idea of a Gringott’s search, what with the riches there.
-Still, the U.K. and U.S. covers look distinctly related – they both have the archways and the same ominous, red-orange sky.
-Since I’m favoring the Veil as the location shown on the U.S. cover, I’m unsure about the Gringott’s connection.
+The cup will be found on Earth (could be Gringotts, the Forest, a cave with giants, etc.).
+I expect to travel into the depths of something, and I favor Gringotts for this search, simply because we haven’t seen it in so long, and, as Brandon is fond of pointing out in The Underground Lake, we have heard about the mysteries beneath it, but never explored them.
+The British cover could well support the idea of a Gringott’s search, what with the riches there.
+Still, the British and American covers look distinctly related – they both have archways and the same ominous, red-orange sky.
+Since I’m favoring the Veil as the location shown on the American cover, I’m unsure about the Gringott’s connection.

 The mystery Horcrux (I believe the wand of Ravenclaw) will be found in Air (could be floating, flying, high above the mountains or over the ocean, in the clouds, moving or deeply hidden).
 Could the trio flying on the dragon, depicted in the artwork on the deluxe edition, be the chase for the mystery Horcrux of Ravenclaw?
 I admit I was hopeful when I saw the drawing.

 If there is a Gryffindor Horcrux, it will be found in Fire.
 I don’t think there is one.
 I believe that the Gryffindor object of significance is the sword, and I don’t believe it is a Horcrux.
-Is it the sword in the hand of the house elf on Harry’s back on the U.K. cover?
+Is it the sword in the hand of the house-elf on Harry’s back on the British cover?
 Could be.
 I think we will see more of it, certainly.
 Don’t be surprised to learn that Dumbledore left it to Harry.

-Another important thing to note is that Harry seems to wear the locket on the U.S. DH cover.
+Another important thing to note is that Harry seems to wear the locket on the American Deathly Hallows cover.
 I surmise there is something very significant about this Horcrux for Harry.
 Is it a talisman he wears because it was the first?
 To remember Dumbledore?
 Because he hasn’t figured out how to destroy it?
-It seems that the Horcrux around Harry’s neck in the cover art is the real Horcrux, simply because it is so large, and Harry notes in HBP that the fake one was much smaller.
-Also, the U.K. adult cover features the locket.
+It seems that the Horcrux around Harry’s neck in the cover art is the real Horcrux, simply because it is so large, and Harry notes in Half-Blood Prince that the fake one is much smaller.
+Also, the British adult cover features the locket.
 I think there may be a great deal of significance to this particular Horcrux – after all, it is the Slytherin Horcrux.
 What would Voldemort’s reaction be if he encountered Harry wearing it?
-Would he be filled with sudden doubt, wondering how far Harry had gotten towards destroying all the Horcruxes?
+Would he be filled with sudden doubt, wondering how far Harry had gotten toward destroying all the Horcruxes?

 Snape may have been compelled to some of his actions by Lily and an Unbreakable Vow (SE19), or there may be another explanation.
 While I’m not a “shipper” of Snape and Lily, I do think there was a friendship there, or at least a mutual respect, that haunts Snape.
 I cite as evidence a complete absence of insults about Lily from Snape over the course of the series.
-I realize he called her a Mudblood as he was being tormented in OOTP, but I am not speaking of that – I am speaking of Snape’s use of insults to torment Harry.
-He insults James, Sirius and Lupin at every possible opportunity in Harry’s hearing but never once has he said a word against Lily.
+I realize he calls her a Mudblood as he is being tormented in Order of the Phoenix, but I am not speaking of that – I am speaking of Snape’s use of insults to torment Harry.
+He insults James, Sirius, and Lupin at every possible opportunity in Harry’s hearing, but never once has he said a word against Lily.
 Given his obvious lust for causing Harry misery, there is no explanation I can think of for sparing Harry’s Muggle-born mother’s memory unless Snape himself has some reason to honor it.
-If Snape had warm feelings for Lily and was well treated by her at a time of painful unpopularity, it stands to reason that seeing her eyes staring out of James’ face for the past six years would have been a torment.
+If Snape had warm feelings for Lily and was well treated by her at a time of painful unpopularity, it stands to reason that seeing her eyes staring out of James’s face for the past six years would have been a torment.

 Regarding Snape’s loyalty or betrayal of Dumbledore, I do think Snape was loyal to Dumbledore – after a fashion.
 I just don’t believe it came from an altruistic wish to bring good into the world.
 I think it came from his own experiences with Voldemort, and the realization that he would have more freedom and more real power working with Dumbledore than he or anyone else would if Voldemort were victorious.
 Snape is a nasty bit of work, but he’s no fool.
 Life under Voldemort had him listening at keyholes and surely terrified of losing his life at the whim of his master.
 Dumbledore as a leader offered much more freedom.

 There is one more thing I am compelled to say about Snape.
 Though I have pondered it in private, and relayed it to friends, I have never written about it.
-After HBP, it seemed impossible and I dismissed it as wishful thinking on my part – a silly misread of the text.
-A recent re-read of GOF brought it back again so I share it with you, completely prepared to see it disproved, but unable to let it go…
+After Half-Blood Prince, it seemed impossible, and I dismissed it as wishful thinking on my part – a silly misread of the text.
+A recent reread of Harry Potter and the Goblet of Fire brought it back again, so I share it with you, completely prepared to see it disproved but unable to let it go…

-In GOF, Sirius tells the trio about Snape’s past when they visit him in the cave in Hogsmead.
+In Goblet of Fire, Sirius tells the trio about Snape’s past when they visit him in the cave in Hogsmeade.
 Of all the living wizards we have met, Sirius must be the most biased against Snape and the most hostile.
 In light of that, this passage has always stood out to me:

 Sirius stared at the cave wall, then made a grimace of frustration.“There’s still the fact that Dumbledore trusts Snape, and I know Dumbledore trusts where a lot of other people wouldn’t, but I just can’t see him letting Snape teach at Hogwarts if he’d ever worked for Voldemort.”